 Let’s move from analogy to reality.
 What happens if you jam cell phone signals on tunnels and bridges.
 Will it stop a terrorist from remotely detonating a bomb?
 No. But it will certainly thwart efforts to get rescue and pursuit underway.
 And what about personal encryption?…

-Gadgets and apps are finally building encryption into their wares by default.
-Does a locked-down iPhone or the technology that businesses use to secure trade secrets and plan strategy among colleagues enable criminals.
+Gadgets and apps are finally building encryption into their wares by default, although it is always safer to use a VPN too, such as those designed by 25pc, to give you extra peace of mind.
+These are highly beneficial for individuals who want to protect their data, but does a locked-down iPhone or the technology that businesses use to secure trade secrets and plan strategy among colleagues enable criminals?
 Not even close.
 But if the FBI criminalizes encryption, they cripple the entire American economy.
 After all, the Genie is already out of the lamp.

 Bear with me for just one more analogy (I’m still reaching for the right one): Criminalizing kitchen knives will make cooking impossible and the criminals will still have knives.

 A Wild Duck has not previously linked to a media article.
 I am proud of our all-original content and clear statement of opinions.
 But in this case, I could not have said it better myself.
 (Actually, I have said it this all along: End-to-end encryption is a good thing for government, businesses and individuals alike.
 It is communications and storage empowerment.)

 With this article, you will see that the former NSA director gets it.
 The current FBI director hasn’t a clue.
 Ah, well…That’s OK.
 Some concepts are subtle.
 For some politicians, an understanding of the practical, personal and sociological implications requires decades of exposure and post-facto reflection.